Physical Determination of the Action: Potential of mechanical system

-By a consecutive sequence of temporary boosts of steering rockets $\mathrm{RB}^{(i)}$ followed by the next segment of free gravitational action $w_i$ the physicist can navigate to any configuration of both satellites around the Moon.
-Without restricting generality we assume that every boost of the steering rockets, i.e. every steering intervention requires a time which is negligibly short when compared to the next segment of free gravitational propagation of both satellites.
-Each (practically instantaneous) steering action $\mathrm{RB}^{(i)}$ prepares the initial conditions (state of motion of both satellites) such that the consecutive undisturbed gravitational action $w_i$ in the system of satellites and Moon evolves $\mathbf{x}^{(i)}_I \Rightarrow \mathbf{x}^{(i+1)}_I $ in a controlled way: NASA engineers set up both satellites in a standard formation around Moon.
-By analyzing the tidal effects on the satellites orbits in the consecutive gravitational action $w_i$ the GRAIL mission measures the gravitational potential and eventually maps out the distribution of gravitating matter on the Moon. \\
+By a consecutive series of temporary boosts of steering rockets $\mathrm{RB}^{(i)}$ followed by the next segment of a purely gravitational process $w_i$ the physicist can navigate to any configuration of both satellites around the Moon.
+Without restricting generality we assume that every steering intervention takes a negligible time compared to the next segment of gravitational free fall.
+Each steering kick $\mathrm{RB}^{(i)}$ prepares the initial conditions (state of motion of satellites) such that the consecutive gravitational action $w_i$ evolves $\mathbf{x}^{(i)}_I \Rightarrow \mathbf{x}^{(i+1)}_I $ in a controlled way: NASA engineers set up both satellites in a standard formation around Moon.
+By analyzing the tidal effects on their orbits the GRAIL mission measures the gravitational potential and eventually maps out the distribution of gravitating matter on the Moon.